Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### Direct BTC Deposits:

 Also during the transition period a very simple Bitcoin wallet is available that allows direct deposits of BTC to the platform.
+It operates with just one address and is therefor much cheaper to maintain.

 Instructions (please read carefully before depositing) :
 - Only deposit to the address bc1qqre694gpveud05y40cy3r5l96ltu6ftn0f7pd7 from a wallet, where you have the private keys and that you control or your might lose all your Bitcoins!